 Communicating About Diversity on Your Website

-One of the most dominant concerns in higher ed is diversity.
-From organizations like the American Council on Education and the Association of American Colleges & Universities, to scholarly journals like the Journal of Diversity in Higher Education and industry publications like Inside Higher Ed, there is significant attention around how to create diverse communities within colleges and universities.
+One of the most prevailing concerns in higher ed is diversity.
+From organizations like the American Council on Education and the Association of American Colleges & Universities, to scholarly journals like the Journal of Diversity in Higher Education and industry publications like Inside Higher Ed, there is significant attention around how to cultivate diverse and inclusive communities within colleges and universities.

-But while this information is important and should be clear and findable, your communication about diversity should not be limited to one section of your website.
-We need to be comprehensive and accurate in how we convey information about diversity.
-And keep in mind, diversity goes beyond race and ethnicity.
-Geography, socioeconomic factors, LGBTQ, faith, gender, age, and ability are just a few additional factors to consider.
+But while this information is important and should be clear and findable, communicating about diversity should not be limited to one section of your website — rather, it should be a comprehensive effort.
+It’s important to remember that diversity goes beyond race and ethnicity.
+Geography, socioeconomic factors, LGBTQ identity, faith, gender, age, and ability are just a few additional factors to consider.

-The point about accuracy is key — your website (or any other communicate, for that matter) can’t in good conscience reflect something that you are not, even if it is something you aspire to be.
-If your publish photos inauthentically representing the diversity of your campus, the truth will surface easily enough.
+The point about accuracy is key — your website (or any other communication approach, for that matter) can’t in good conscience reflect something that you are not, even if it is something you aspire to be.
+If you publish photos inauthentically representing the diversity of your campus, the truth will surface easily enough.
 Third-party sites like Niche and College Factual, which prospective students use heavily in their research process, are aggregating real feedback from actual students around characteristics like institutional diversity, while rankings such as those from U.S. News and World Report are considered authoritative.
-How will our website corroborate the information they gather from those sources?
+How will your website corroborate the information they gather from those sources?

 Here are a few opportunities to consider: